-6.5.1 All new construction and all major renovations or additions to existing buildings shall include utility meters for each utility serving the building.
-Design and installation of all meters shall be capable of communicating with the Automated Meter Reading System (AMRS).

-6.5.2 All utility meters shall comply with the EPACT 2005 requirements for advanced metering, be capable of 15 minute interval measurements, 30 days of internal parameter storage, and be 100% compatible with existing systems for remote collection of data.
+- 6.5.1 All new construction and all major renovations or additions to existing buildings shall include utility meters for each utility serving the building.
+Design and installation of all meters shall be capable of communicating with the Energy Management Control System (EMCS). - 6.5.2 All utility meters shall comply with the EPACT 2005 requirements for advanced metering, be capable of 15 minute interval measurements, 30 days of internal parameter storage, and be 100% compatible with existing systems for remote collection of data.
 Recorded values for Electricity (kWh consumption, kW demand, kVAR reactive power, PF power factor), Natural Gas (cubic feet), Steam (klbs), Water (kgal).
 Memory for recording interval readings shall be ANSI C12.19 compliant.
-Meter shall provide time-stamped readings for every measured parameter.

-6.5.3 The data shall be transmitted to the AMRS system in Building 593.
-All communication connections will be made by the Contractor to include all wiring, conduit, radios, and/or antennae required to support transmission of data to the AMRS server interface.

-6.5.4 The AMRSintegration shall include complete installation of all hardware, connection to system, and verification of pulse weight or meter multiplier.
+Meter shall provide time-stamped readings for every measured parameter. - 6.5.3 The data shall be transmitted to the EMCS system in Building 593.
+All communication connections will be made by the Contractor to include all wiring, conduit, radios, and/or antennae required to support transmission of data to the EMCS server interface. - 6.5.4 The EMCS integration shall include complete installation of all hardware, connection to system, and verification of pulse weight or meter multiplier.
 Each meter point shall record all relevant parameters with time-date stamp.

-6.5.5 The Contractor must be required to perform a complete point-to-point test of the completed meter Installation.
-The test shall be conducted by validating the readings measured at the meter and those transmitted to and received by the AMRS server.

-6.5.6 Questions regarding Automatic Meter Reading System (AMRS) installation should be directed to the Base Utility Manager (Mr. Nickolas King).
-He can be reached at (801) 777-5944.

-6.5.7 Steam distribution and condensate lines shall be located above ground when possible.
-When the lines must be placed in an underground system, they should be installed in a utility trench.
-Out of place?

-6.5.8 Automatic Meter Reading System (AMRS) compatible gas meters and pressure regulators shall be installed for all new and renovated facilities or when gas service to existing facilities is installed, replaced, or upgraded and connected to the AMRS system.
+- 6.5.5 The Contractor must be required to perform a complete point-to-point test of the completed meter Installation.
+The test shall be conducted by validating the readings measured at the meter and those transmitted to and received by the EMCS server. - 6.5.6 Questions regarding Automatic Meter Reading System (AMRS) installation should be directed to the Base Utility Manager (Mr. Nickolas King).
+He can be reached at (801) 777-5944. - 6.5.7 Steam distribution and condensate lines shall be located above ground when possible.
+When the lines must be placed in an underground system, they should be installed in a utility trench. - 6.5.8 Automatic Meter Reading (AMR) compatible gas meters and pressure regulators shall be installed for all new and renovated facilities or when gas service to existing facilities is installed, replaced, or upgraded and connected to the EMCS system.
 Meters shall be Dresser Roots rotary style meter or equivalent and meet the requirements of UFGS 33 51 13.00 30, Natural Gas Metering.
 To facilitate maintainability, all new meter set piping must have a meter bypass loop with a plug valve and plug valves on each side of the meter.
-All new meter set piping shall also include two test tees, one on each side of the pressure regulator, and a wye strainer with 100 count mesh stainless steel screen prior to the meter and pressure regulating device as described in Chapter 10.

-6.5.9 AMRS compatible electric watt hour meters, which are approved, shall be furnished and fully installed on all facilities requiring new electric service or modifications to existing service and facility power requirements and connected to the AMRS system.
-Refer to Section 6.5.11 for meter specification requirements and Section .
-Refer to Section 14.2, Hill AFB Exterior Distribution, for additional information and requirements for meter equipment installation.
-Also refer to Section 6.5.14, AMRS Compatible Translation Devices and Accumulators.

-6.5.10 AMRS compatible potable water meters shall be Neptune Technology Group T-10.
+All new meter set piping shall also include two test tees, one on each side of the pressure regulator, and a wye strainer with 100 count mesh stainless steel screen prior to the meter and pressure regulating device as described in Chapter 10. - 6.5.9 AMR compatible watt hour meters shall be installed on all facilities requiring new electric service or modifications to existing service and facility power requirements and connected to the EMCS system.
+Meter shall be a Shark 200 v2 or equivalent and meet the requirements of UFGS 26 27 13.10 30, Electric Meters. - 6.5.10 AMR compatible potable water meters shall be Neptune Technology Group T-10.
 Provide a raceway for communication connectivity to the communications room closet.
 Meters shall be provided for potable water entry/service points and base water well facilities.